 Every fortnight in the CID Newsletter we put the spotlight on one of the fantastic resources available on our website.
-You will find the latest of these resources below, but don't forget to check out the key issues pages, which are updated regularly, for other resources.
+Also latest news releases and backgrounders on Humanitarian aid responses can be found here.

 Last week's DevNet conference at Victoria University Pacific Currents, Global Tides, saw the best turnout from CID members to date with our NGOs presenting and leading on more than 20 of the sessions.
 With a more discussion and debate format there were some brilliant discussions across academics, practitioners and policy makers from NZ,the Pacific and further abroad.
 A great three days.

 We have a snapshot for you - not everything as we didn't get to everything - however a taster for you.
 If you want more detail find those organisations involved and ask for notes.

 To mark International Day of People with Disability on 3rd December, cbm - an international organisation committed to improving the quality of life of persons with disabilities in the world’s poorest countries –launched a new video ‘A Barrier Free Reality’.
 The video illustrates the barriers that people with disability often face and shows that we all have a role to play in making a barrier free world a reality for everyone.

 The video features Orsula from Timor-Leste.
 She was born with an impairment that affects her legs, making mobility more difficult for her.
 Orsula has faced many barriers to inclusion throughout her life; barriers to: education, employment, health care, and participation in her community.

 Image: Orsula from Timor-Leste